Potraz launches traffic monitoring system

 But it cannot examine the actual content of what is carried by the channels, only where the traffic comes from and goes and who is paying for what.

-Speaking at the launch, Information Communication Technology, Postal and Courier Services Minister, Dr Jenfan Muswere, said the system would be able to measure national interconnection traffic, also referred to as off-net traffic.
+Speaking at the launch on Monday, Information Communication Technology, Postal and Courier Services Minister, Dr Jenfan Muswere, said the system would be able to measure national interconnection traffic, also referred to as off-net traffic.

 Minister Muswere said the system gives the Government the capability to measure and compute various statistics on both domestic and international telecommunication traffic.